 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-How do you get all this done?
+How do you get all of this done?

 The video below shows you how everything works once your WordPress site has been expertly configured …

-WordPress Web Traffic System – Traffic Plugins
+WordPress Web Traffic System – Traffic-Getting Plugins

-- Post comments automatically to other blogs
+- Distribute comments automatically to other blogs

 Jetpack

-You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, LinkedIn, GooglePlus and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Tumblr, Twitter, Facebook, LinkedIn, GooglePlus and more as soon as you publish your content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/

-Jetpack is a free WordPress plugin with many great features.
+Jetpack is a free WordPress plugin with many useful features.

-After installing Jetpack, you will need to connect the plugin to your WordPress.com account (as described in Part 3.) …
+After Jetpack has been installed, connect the plugin to the WordPress.com account set up in Part 3 …

-(Make sure that Jetpack is connected to your WordPress.com account)
+(Connect Jetpack to your WordPress.com account)

 Next, activate a feature called Publicize …